kneitukas/LRT/README.md

 # LRT
 [Project URL](http://lrt-angular-node.s3-website.eu-central-1.amazonaws.com/)

-*This project was built with Angular 7 as a client and Node as API.
+*This project was built using Angular 7 as a client and Node as API.
 Involves web scraping and reactive extensions.*

 *Deployed on AWS (separately).*